-Brisbane Airport Corporation, Brisbane Marketing, Tourism Australia, Tourism and Events Queensland, Brisbane Convention & Exhibition Centre and Trade and Investment Queensland worked together to attract this important conference to the city.
+Brisbane Airport Corporation, Brisbane Economic Development Agency, Tourism Australia, Tourism and Events Queensland, Brisbane Convention & Exhibition Centre and Trade and Investment Queensland worked together to attract this important conference to the city.

 The city's involvement in the Routes Asia 2018 bid was led by Brisbane Business Events and demonstrates Brisbane's ability to work seamlessly with partners and stakeholders to attract major conferences.

 The event will run over three days from 18- 20 March 2018 at the Brisbane Convention & Exhibition Centre.
 It brings together a range of airlines, including some of the largest carriers from the Asian region, as well as airports and tourism authorities.
 Routes Asia 2018 promises to deliver significant opportunities for aviation and travel industries.

 Lord Mayor Graham Quirk said securing Routes Asia 2018 is a great coup for Brisbane, giving the City an unprecedented opportunity to showcase our aviation, tourism and business credentials to key decision makers from Asia.

 "Brisbane is an emerging New World City and this event is further recognition of our status as a leader in the Asia Pacific.
 This is also a key outcome of our Brisbane 2022 New World City Action Plan, which acknowledges our visitor economy as a key growth sector and highlights air route development as a priority."